How the Fed rate changes impact student loan interest rates

 If you’re one of the millions of Americans with student loans, you may wonder how the Fed rate changes affect your payments.
 Federal student loans come with fixed interest rates, meaning they don’t change over the life of the loan.
 In other words, even if the Federal Reserve raises or lowers interest rates, your payments and how much you pay on interest will remain unchanged.

 That said, borrowers who have private student loans with variable interest rates may see changes when the Fed raises or lowers rates.
-New borrowers will likely see slightly higher rates across the board, although they may still be able to get favorable rates depending on their finances.
+New borrowers will likely see slightly lower rates across the board, although they may still be able to get favorable rates depending on their finances.

 How do Fed rate changes affect student loan interest?